It's time to Send it Out

-Politics, Whistleblowers, Gun violence, Spirituality, Peace and Suicide Prevention meet Gospel Music
+Politics, Whistleblowers, Gun violence, Hatred, Racism, Spirituality, Peace and Suicide Prevention meet the uplifting power of Gospel Music

-It’s September 26th, 2016, ten days after the release of Oliver Stone’s “Snowden”, on September 16th.
-Predictably, many US citizens have turned their attention back to fear, anger, hatred, gun violence, police shootings and a polarized US election.
-Songsmith Larry Pegg brings these serious issues all together in an uplifting new song that makes the surprising connection between the abuse of power, surveillance, losing hope and finding a way through to a better world.
+Send it Out was released September 26th, 2016, ten days after the release of Oliver Stone’s “Snowden”, on September 16th.
+Predictably, many US citizens had turned their attention back to fear, anger, hatred, gun violence, police shootings and brutality, and a polarized US election.
+Songsmith Larry Pegg brought these serious issues all together in an uplifting new song that makes the surprising connection between the abuse of power, surveillance, losing hope and finding a way through to a better world.

 Ross Murray - Durms

 Steven Patterson - Saxophone (courtesy of www.souljazzorchestra.com)

 The Spirit of New Orleans - Gospel Choir

 Jan Randolph, Chandra Grayson, Wanda Joseph, Lucian Randolph, Alfred Caston

 Production & Engineering

 Scott Jacoby EUSONIA Studios - New York City